Thomas Reed (British Army officer): Early life

+First Anglo-Sikh war

-During the First Sikh War his regiment formed part of the force which held Ferozepore under Sir John Hunter Littler.
+During the First Sikh War, Reed's regiment formed part of the force which held Ferozepore under Sir John Hunter Littler.
 At the Battle of Ferozeshah in 1845 Reed commanded a brigade (including his own regiment) of Littler's division and was ordered to attack the strongest part of the Sikh entrenchments where there was a large number of heavy guns served with grape and canister.
 The attack was unsuccessful, with heavy losses, and Reed himself was slightly wounded.

-In 1852 he gave up the command of the 62nd and went on half-pay, employed as colonel on the staff at Birmingham.
-Promoted major-general in 1854, he went out the following year as General Officer Commanding the troops in Ceylon until 1856, when he was transferred to a division of the Madras army and soon afterwards to the command of the troops in the Punjab.
+In 1852 Reed gave up the command of the 62nd and went on half-pay, employed as colonel on the staff at Birmingham.
+Promoted major-general in 1854, he went out the following year as General Officer Commanding the troops in Ceylon.

+Indian Rebellion of 1857

+In 1856, Reed was transferred to a division of the Madras Army, and soon afterwards to the command of the troops in the Punjab.

-When the Indian Mutiny broke out in 1857 he became provisional commander-in-chief on the death of General Anson from cholera, as the senior officer in the Bengal presidency, until Sir Patrick Grant arrived.
-On the death of Sir Henry Barnard, Reed assumed command of the field force but the exertions and anxieties of that position were too much for him.
-He was obliged to give up the responsibility and thereafter saw no further service in the field.
+When the Indian Rebellion of 1857 broke out, Reed became provisional commander-in-chief on the death of General Anson from cholera, as the senior officer in the Bengal presidency, until Sir Patrick Grant arrived.
+In this period from 27 May to 17 June, Reed appointed Neville Bowles Chamberlain as adjutant-general, and John Nicholson to command the mobile column.
+He took over on 10 June, from Henry William Barnard, command of preparations for the relief of Delhi, by siege or assault.
+He fell ill, however, and passed operations back to Barnard.
+He rejected the advice of Richard Baird Smith that an immediate assault should be made, a view supported by the civil officer Hervey Greathed.

+On the death of Barnard on 5 July, also from cholera, Reed assumed command of the field force.
+Finding the demands of that position too much for him, he gave up the responsibility on 17 July, handing over to Archdale Wilson.
+He saw no further service in the field.

+Later life

-In 1858 he was made colonel of the 44th (East Essex) Regiment of Foot, transferring in 1881 to be Colonel of the 1st Battalion, Essex Regiment, which was formed when the 44th Regiment was amalgamated in that year with the 56th Foot.
+In 1858, Reed was made colonel of the 44th (East Essex) Regiment of Foot, transferring in 1881 to be Colonel of the 1st Battalion, Essex Regiment, which was formed when the 44th Regiment was amalgamated in that year with the 56th Foot.
 He was promoted Lieutenant-General in 1860 and General in 1868.

-In 1877 he was placed on the retired list, having had been made K.C.B. in 1865 and G.C.B. in 1875.
+In 1877 Reed was placed on the retired list, having had been made K.C.B. in 1865 and G.C.B. in 1875.
 He died at Romsey, Hampshire on 24 July 1883.

+Family

-In 1835 he had married Elizabeth Jane, daughter of John Clayton of Enfield Old Park, Middlesex.
+In 1835 Reed married Elizabeth Jane, daughter of John Clayton of Enfield Old Park, Middlesex.